vytautasmatukynas/Terminal-Browser-Console-Learning-Commands/README.md

 # Terminal-docs-Learning-Commands
-This is some basic terminal commands.
+This is my docs with some basic terminal commands.